imperial-qore/JLQN/README.md

 This version of JLQN takes the following assumptions:
 * All demands are exponentially distributed with the specified mean.
 * No forwarding calls.
-* A single replyTo activity for each entry.
+* A single activity can reply for each entry.

 ## Solver assumptions
 LN (as of [LINE](https://github.com/imperial-qore/line-solver) 2.0.35):